Genetic factors behind MS

 The risk of MS in these step-siblings was indistinguishable from that of the general population.
 Conclusion: environment influences MS risk at a population level, not at a family level.

-A study of the genes involved showed that MS is not inherited as a result of a single gene, the way cystic fibrosis or muscular dystrophy are.
+A study of the genes involved showed that MS is not inherited as a result of a single gene, in the way that conditions such as cystic fibrosis or muscular dystrophy are.

-Susceptibility to MS results from the interaction of several genes.
+Susceptibility to MS results from the interaction of multiple genes.
 At present, predicting MS in offspring is not possible.

 Many wonder whether a brother or sister of someone with MS is at increased risk of getting the disease.